saolsen/steveskeys/README.md

 * flush! must obey the obvious constraint.
-* If the program is forcibly terminated at any point during writing to a disk store, then retrieving the disk store may not fail and must preserve all all information prior to the most recent call to flush().
+* If the program is forcibly terminated at any point during writing to a disk store, then retrieving the disk store may not fail and must preserve all information prior to the most recent call to flush().
 * Assume the number of unique values (and the number of keys) is too great to fit in memory.